karacsonybarni/CatchUp/README.md

 ## Description

 CatchUp is an Android Reddit reader app that allows the user to indicate a set of subreddits that they would like to follow and store.
-The app presents the user with a post from one of their selected subreddits.
+The app presents the user with one post at a time from one of their selected subreddits.
 They can interact with the post or they can swipe to see another one.

 ## Key features